 Mr. Larrabee represents clients in cases at the intersection of law and politics.
 Where government officials engage in criminal or unethical acts, he initiates lawsuits in court and files complaints with regulatory agencies.
 In cases where officials have violated the Constitution or laws of the United States, Mr. Larrabee takes legal action to hold officials accountable and to force them to comply with the law.

-On August 1, 2016, Mr. Larrabee filed a complaint with the Florida State Attorney in Tampa against Donald Trump and Pamela Bondi, the Attorney General of Florida.
+On August 1, 2015, Mr. Larrabee filed a complaint with the Florida State Attorney in Tampa against Donald Trump and Pamela Bondi, the Attorney General of Florida.
 The complaint alleged that Trump and Attorney General Bondi committed bribery.
 While Attorney General Bondi's office was investigating Trump for fraud related to Trump University, she solicited a campaign contribution from him.
 Trump then made a $25,000 payment to Attorney General Bondi's campaign fund from The Donald Trump Foundation.
 It is illegal for a charitable foundation to make make a campaign contribution under both Florida and U.S. law.
 Shortly, after receiving the illegal payment, Attorney General Bondi's office halted the investigation. (after Trump was elected in 2016, he paid $25 million to settle fraud cases against Trump University).
 Soon after Mr. Larrabee made his complaint against Trump and Attorney General Bondi, Florida Governor Rick Scott assigned Republican State Attorney Stephen Russell as a special prosecutor to investigate the matter.
-Trump ultimately avoided bribery charges because Florida officials failed to properly investigate or prosecute the case.
-They allowed the statute of limitations to run out.
+Trump ultimately avoided bribery charges because State Attorney Russell refused to investigate or prosecute the case.
+He allowed the statute of limitations to run and he protected Trump.
+State Attorney Russell showed a lack of courage and integrity in failing to promptly investigate and prosecute Trump.
+This case is one of many instances where public officials failed to hold Trump accountable for his crimes and other violations of the law.

 As with all of the case that he handles, Mr. Larrabee strives to help his clients get the best possible outcome in cases that also benefit society.